datacommonsorg/data/scripts/biomedical/NCBI_Taxonomy/README.md

 "NCBI Taxonomy distinguishes between formal and informal names.
 Formal names are declared based on rules laid down in four relevant codes of nomenclature (although other codes do exist).
 These are the International Code of Nomenclature for algae, fungi, and plants (ICNafp), the International Code of Nomenclature of Prokaryotes (ICNP) and the International Code of Zoological Nomenclature (ICZN).
 The viruses are governed by the International Code of Virus Classification and Nomenclature (ICVCN, also referred to as the ICTV Code).
 Informal names follow internal rules that are dictated by practical considerations outside of the Codes.
 For example, names lacking species epithets are commonly applied to GenBank records."

-In this import we include information from the following files downloaded from the ftp backend:
+In this import we include information from the `ncbi_taxcat` and the following files downloaded from the ftp backend from `ncbi_taxdump`:
 * divisions.dmp
 * names.dmp
 * host.dmp